 Regent Access automates, streamlines and simplifies the paper-based state financial aid application process for undocumented students.
 Regent Access empowers states and institutions to offer an electronic version of their state financial aid application, including the ability to electronically upload required documents, offer parent e-signature capabilities, and automate the expected family contribution (EFC) calculation.
 By offering this powerful online application, states and individual institutions can minimize the amount of time and resources required to process these applications, and undocumented students will find themselves one major step closer to attaining a higher education degree.

 For more information on Regent Access or to see a demo of UNT's e-TASFA, contact us

 - Goal of helping more undocumented students have access to a higher education; financial aid identified as a barrier

 - Application process for state financial aid was paper-based, a cumbersome, inefficient, and poor experience

-- Student applicants have an online submission experience similar to that of the FAFSA, with an intuitive interview format, personalized skip logic, integrated help, and e-signature capabilities.
+- Applicants have an experience that mirrors the FAFSA, with an intuitive interview format, personalized skip logic, integrated help, and Spanish translations.

 - Data validation ensures fully-completed applications.

 - Automatic EFC calculation in accordance with federal methodology

 - Application data managed through an ISIR formatted data file, so you can easily export it into your financial aid system.